Tripidium bengalense: Uses

 The species is used as a raw material for thatching roofs.
 It is used for making baskets.
 Its fibre is used for making ropes.
-Itis one of the ecologically successful native colonizer of abandoned mines.
+It is one of the ecologically successful native colonizer of abandoned mines.
 It forms pure patches on rocky habitats with skeletal soils.
 It forms extensive root network that binds the soil/pebbles and forms tall thick clumps with high biomass tufts.
 It is used by low income locals for making ropes, hand fans, baskets, brooms, mat, hut and shields for crop protection.

 It is a choice species for stabilizing erosion-prone rugged slopes and their conversion into biologically productive sites of high socio-economic values.